VerwimpEli/CLAD/README.md

 The original challenge at ICCV had some restrictions, which we believe are still worth considering now.
 Of course, if there's a good reason to deviate from them, there's no reason for not doing so now.
 Below are the original rules, order by our perceived importance at this point.

-1. Maximal replay memory size is 1000 samplesl
+1. Maximal replay memory size is 1000 samples
+2. The data should be trained as a stream, i.e. no repetetions of data that's not in the memory.
-2. Maximum batch size is 10
+3. Maximum batch size is 10
-3. No computationally heavy operations are allowed between training and testing (i.e. ideally the model should almost always be directly usable for predictions).
+4. No computationally heavy operations are allowed between training and testing (i.e. ideally the model should almost always be directly usable for predictions).
-4. Maximum number of parameters are 105% those of a typical Resnet50
+5. Maximum number of model parameters are 105% those of a typical Resnet50

-## Minimal example
+### Minimal example
 The method ```get_cladc_train``` returns a sequence of training sets (which is actually just one large stream of data), and should be trained once, in the returned order.
 After each set, the model should be tested. `get_cladc_val` or `get_cladc_test` returns a single validation